manuelJung/redux-ruleset/docs/basicConcepts/rule_lifetime.md

 # Set rule lifetime

-you don't want each rule to be active all the time.
+You don't want each rule to be active all the time.
 Let's say we want to develop a ping-pong game.
 We only want our game-logic to be active when the game has started.
-To manage this, redux-ruleset provides a key to manage, when a rule should be active (`addWhen`) and when it should be removed (`addUntil`).
+To manage this, redux-ruleset provides a key to manage when a rule should be active (`addWhen`) and when it should be removed (`addUntil`).
 Both are generator functions:

 ```javascript